sillsdev/SIL.BuildTasks/Documentation/SIL.ReleaseTasks.md

 Tasks in the `SIL.ReleaseTasks` nuget package:

+## SetReleaseNotesProperty task

+This new feature adds a filter option to the SetReleaseNotesProperty task which allows to filter out any entries that do not belong to a specific nuget package.
+To achieve this we add a new property FilterEntries that controls whether or not the new feature is enabled for a project.

 ## CreateChangelogEntry task

 Given a Changelog file, this task will add an entry to the debian changelog (`debian/changelog`).